 ATTACKED INJURED AT NIGHT CLUB MN LAWYERS

-Our lawyers have represented a number of people over the last 25 years who were attacked and injured at a night club or bar in Minnesota.
-Most often our client is attacked by another customer of the nightclub or bar, but sometimes they are attacked by a bouncer or night club employee.
+Our lawyers represent people who were attacked and injured at a night club or bar in Minnesota.
+Most often, our client was attacked by another customer of the nightclub or bar.

-When a person is attacked by another customer at a nightclub they usually want to know if they can sue the person who attacked them and also whether there can be a claim against the bar.
+When a person is attacked by another customer at a nightclub they usually want to know if they can sue the person who attacked them.
+The next question is whether there can be a claim against the bar.

-Most significantly, our attorneys will look for facts to prove that the nightclub overserved the customer or knew that the customer was dangerous and likely to fight or attack another customer.
-In those cases it is often possible for our MN lawyers to successfully bring a claim against the nightclub or bar and their insurance for compensation.
-If the customer of the nightclub was drunk the bar should have stopped serving them and MN law can hold the nightclub responsible for related injury to other customers.
+Our attorneys will also look for facts to prove that the nightclub illegally overserved the customer.
+Also, they may have known the other customer was dangerous and likely to fight or attack someone.
+In those cases it is often possible for our lawyers to successfully bring a claim against the nightclub or bar and their insurance for compensation.
+If the customer of the nightclub was drunk, the bar should have stopped serving them.
+MN law holds the nightclub responsible for injuries caused people they overserved.
 Likewise, if the customer is known to fight or be violent, the nightclub has a duty to keep the violent customer out of the nightclub for the protection of other customers.

 Whether or not you have a case after being attacked or injured at a nightclub or bar depends on the facts of what happened.
 What the witnesses say is important.
 We also look for video that might be available, and other possible evidence.
 If you were injured by being attacked at a bar or nightclub, call us and speak with a MN personal injury lawyer for a free consultation.